-TTC Transit Enforcement Officers can enforce the TTC By-Law and the POP fare system.
-Uniformed Transit Enforcement Officers will travel Queen Street, The Queensway and Lake Shore Boulevard and make random checks of streetcars at any point on the route.
-Keep your transfer, pass or "PROOF OF PAYMENT" transfer handy so that you can quickly show your proof of payment when requested.
+TTC Transit Enforcement Officers and Transit Fare Inspectors enforce the POP fare system and TTC By-law.
+They make random checks to ensure that customers have proof of payment on POP routes.
+Keep your transfer, Pass or POP receipt handy so that you can quickly show your proof of payment when requested.
 A summons may be issued if you cannot produce proof of payment, and even stiffer penalties will be applied against repeat offenders.

 For more details on POP call our Customer Information office at 416-393-4636.